AaronKoppel/AppRatDataDictionary/README.md

 ## Technical Schema

 A JSON schema for machine-readable data interchanges is provided, along with test data which can be used to validate it.
+The schema may be integrated into government-wide data collection efforts such as Integrated Data Collection (IDC), which enables the Office of Management and Budget (OMB) to oversee implementation of the Data Center Optimization Initative (DCOI).

 ## References